influxdata/docs-v2/content/resources/how-to-guides/reduce-to-construct-JSON.md

     | :-------------------- | :----------------------------- |
     | example-field:["3"4"1 | {example-tag-key:["bar"bar"bar |

-4. Next, use the [map()](/flux/v0.x/stdlib/universe/map/) function to combine the two components together to complete our JSON and store it in the column `final`.
-Use a second yield() function to store the result as `final JSON`.
+4. Use the [map()](/flux/v0.x/stdlib/universe/map/) function to combine the two components together into a JSON object, and then use a second `yield()` function to store this object as `final JSON`.
 This table looks like:

     | field                 | tag                            | final                                                     |
     | :-------------------- | :----------------------------- | :-------------------------------------------------------  |